grafana/metrictank/docs/installation.md

 * optionally a queue if you want to buffer data in case metrictank goes down: Kafka 0.10 is recommended, but 0.9 should work too.
 * currently you also need the [graphite-raintank finder plugin](https://github.com/raintank/graphite-metrictank) and our [graphite-api fork](https://github.com/raintank/graphite-api/). (which we install as 1 piece)
+* [statsd](https://github.com/etsy/statsd) or something compatible with it.
+For instrumentation

+We'll go over these in more detail below.

 ## How things fit together